 My friend, you will never regret this.
 Sicily has so much to offer, in terms of natural reserves, archeological sites, quality restaurants, wineries, rivers, art attractions.
 Just drive to Selinunte, visit the most fascinating archeological greek site immerse in the wild hills facing the south sea.
 Then get a refreshing swim at the Riserva Naturale Foce Belice and finally a romantic fish dinner on the beach at Ristorante La Pineta.
 Or simply drive around the Mount Etna, try its best pistachios in Bronte, the hazelnut cookies in Linguaglossa and the wines…oh my god, the Etna wines!
 Read more about Etna wines (click here)

-5 MEMORABLE PLACES YOU CAN ONLY REACH BY CAR
+5 MEMORABLE PLACES IN SICILY YOU CAN ONLY REACH BY CAR

 Torresalsa – WWF Natural Reserve (one of the few beaches with no crowd)